 Overview

-Fraud victims often report feeling sad, ashamed, and depressed after being scammed — and seniors may be particularly vulnerable.
+Fraud victims often report feeling sad, ashamed, and depressed after being scammed—and seniors may be particularly vulnerable.
 To care for your mental and emotional health if fraud should occur, report the crime immediately, take extra care of your body and mind, and give yourself grace as you navigate this tricky time.

 Identity theft can impact more than just your credit or finances.
 Fraud victims often report feeling sad or ashamed, and can experience stress, anxiety, or even depression.

-“First of all, understand that this isn’t your fault — scammers have gotten really, really good at making their ploys look real,” Melheim says.
-“It could happen to anyone at any time — there’s no shame in it.”
+Our specialists have been on the frontlines of that fraud wave, and they’ve seen the devastation firsthand.
+“First of all, understand that this isn’t your fault—scammers have gotten really, really good at making their ploys look real,” says April Melheim, Workforce Planning Manager at Allstate Identity Protection.
+“It could happen to anyone at any time—there’s no shame in it.”

 The mental and emotional impact of fraud on older adults